rahultumpala/dsa/README.md

-## Data Structures and Algorithms from sratch
+## Data Structures and Algorithms from scratch

 I am redoing everything from ground up.
 The purpose is to implement data structures in C and in the process learn to steer through the varied challenges and become a better programmer.